gladyswambura/Twitter-Sentiment-classification--LSTM/README.md

 This project is licensed under the MIT License - see the [LICENSE] file for details.

 ### Acknowledgments
--Dataset: [/kaggle/input/twitter-sentiment-dataset]
+- Dataset: [/kaggle/input/twitter-sentiment-dataset]
--Inspiration and initial code structureS from [/kaggle/input/twitter-sentiment-dataset] -Special thanks to CODE-3-CAMP for their contributions to the project.
+- Inspiration and initial code structureS from [/kaggle/input/twitter-sentiment-dataset]
+- Special thanks to CODE-3-CAMP for their contributions to the project.

 ## Contact
 For any questions, issues, or contributions, please feel free to contact [gladyswahito7@gmail.com].